manygrams/tableau_notify/README.md

 ### Tableau Notifier for Mac

 This simple application shows notifications in the Apple Notification Center whenever Tableau runs a query against an external data source.
+If you wish to see how Tableau gets the data you are using in a worksheet and don't want to deal with reading through JSON logs, tableau_notify is for you.

 To use the notifier, you simply do:

 ```
 gem install tableau_notify